WebControlCNC/WebControl/README.md

 # WebControl

 WebControl is a browser-based implementation of [MaslowCNC/GroundControl](https://github.com/MaslowCNC/GroundControl) for controlling a Maslow CNC.
 Ground Control utilizes Kivy as the graphic front end, which makes it difficult to implement multiple and/or remote access.
 WebControl, however, runs completely as a flask-socketio web server and inherently supports remote access and multiple screens.
-Therefore, WebControl can be installed on a low cost device like a Raspberry Pi and the user can utilize their laptop, tablet and/or phone to control it.. all at the same time.
+Therefore, WebControl can be installed on a low cost device like a Raspberry Pi, Windows 10, or linux (Debian) machines and the user can utilize their laptop, tablet and/or phone to control it.. all at the same time.
 Since the the installation supports headless operation, someone trying to build a self contained sled (i.e., motors located on the sled) can also install the Raspberry Pi on the sled as well.

 ![Screenshot](https://user-images.githubusercontent.com/218876/47197523-ac1d9e00-d31b-11e8-93c8-93a84a7eb0cf.png)

+## Notice

+I will be moving all releases to a pyinstaller created executable, including for the Raspberry Pi.
+I've got to sort out a way to manage upgrading/updating the software, so I will continue to build docker images for the Raspberry Pi's until I do.

+See details near the end of this page on using the pyinstaller version for Windows, linux, and Raspberry Pi

-## Getting Started
+## Getting Started for Raspberry Pi

 These instructions are based upon using a Raspberry Pi (RPi) for running WebControl.
 WebControl should be able to be run on any computer capable of running Python 3.